core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The impact of such an attack depends especially on the REST method of the request, i.e., the Inner CoAP Code of the OSCORE request message.
 In particular, safe methods such as GET and FETCH would trigger (several) unintended responses from the targeted server(s), while not resulting in destructive behavior.
 On the other hand, non safe methods such as PUT, POST and PATCH/iPATCH would result in the target server(s) taking active actions on their resources and possible cyber-physical environment, with the risk of destructive consequences and possible implications for safety.

 A client can instead use the pairwise mode as defined in {{sec-pairwise-protection-req}}, in order to protect a request sent to a single group member by using pairwise keying material (see {{sec-derivation-pairwise}}).
 This prevents the attack discussed above by construction, as only the intended server is able to derive the pairwise keying material used by the client to protect the request.
 A client supporting the pairwise mode SHOULD use it to protect requests sent to a single group member over unicast, instead of using the group mode.
-For an example where this is not fulfilled, see {{Sections 7.2.1 and 7.2.4 of I-D.ietf-core-observe-multicast-notifications}}.
+For an example where this is not fulfilled, see {{Section 7.2.1 of I-D.ietf-core-observe-multicast-notifications}}.

 With particular reference to block-wise transfers {{RFC7959}}, {{Section 3.8 of I-D.ietf-core-groupcomm-bis}} points out that, while an initial request including the CoAP Block2 option can be sent over multicast, any other request in a transfer has to occur over unicast, individually addressing the servers in the group.